By: Dr. Alina Fong PhD Last Updated: March 14, 2023

-So if you’re wondering if you’re going crazy or are blaming yourself for the emotional turbulence you feel, please don’t!
-It’s very common to experience emotional struggle after a brain injury.
-And with the right help, you can feel better again.
-The key is to treat the brain injury first, then focus on any stubborn mental difficulties.
+Mental health changes after brain injury are extremely common: you aren’t crazy and shouldn’t blame yourself for emotional turbulence.
+Neurorehabilitation, combined with cognitive behavioral therapy or another form of talk therapy if needed, can significantly improve your post-injury mental health.
+The key is to treat the brain injury first, then focus on any persistent mental difficulties.
 Treating the root cause makes it much easier to overcome these problems with continued therapy and healthy habits at home.

 Note: Over 80% of our patients have experienced emotional symptoms after a concussion.
-Many of those symptoms resolve shortly after treatment at our clinic (although serious mental health issues such as depression and anxiety can take additional therapy to resolve).
-If you’d like to learn more about how we can help you, book a free consultation.
+Many of those symptoms resolve shortly after treatment at our clinic (although some mental health disorders such as depression and anxiety can take additional therapy to resolve).
+On average, our patients report an over 50% improvement in emotional symptoms after just one week of treatment.
+If you’d like to learn more about how we can help you, book a consultation.

 What Causes Mental Illness After Traumatic Brain Injury?